 Cow Tipping Press applies lean startup principles to create just that—an opportunity to relish assets rather than pity deficits of our peers with disabilities through the unique lens of creative writing.

-We teach writing classes for adults with developmental disabilities (74 alums and counting), a radical chance to speak for themselves in a medium usually used to speak about them.
+We teach inclusive writing classes for adults with developmental disabilities (over 400 alums and counting), a radical chance to speak for themselves in a medium usually used to speak about them.
 Students then share these distinct voices with audiences across time and place, in person and in print.
-83% of readers cite that Cow Tipping books change their fundamental perspective on disability.
+85% of audiences cite that Cow Tipping authors change their fundamental perspective on disability.
 That’s even true of our pool of college-aged teachers, a number of whom we’ve pipelined into full-time work in this important field.

 You can take on a part of this important work by referring a partner organization or individual to Cow Tipping Press, subscribing to our books, or making a donation of any amount.
 Even better, take a minute to consider the dynamism and assets of that neighbor, coworker, or classmate with a developmental disability.
 In the words of one advocate, “So much of the battle with inclusion involves rethinking what is possible.”

 Cow Tipping Press is fiscally sponsored by the 501c3 nonprofit Springboard for the Arts.
-Our budget is comprised of donations and earned revenue.
+Our budget is comprised of earned revenue and donations.
 All donations are tax deductible.
 Authors earn 33% from sale of their work—more than double standard publishing practices.
 We use the remaining 67% to further our mission, realizing that to make sustainable impact we must run a financially sustainable organization.